top of page

 WHO WE ARE

 Karman Space Programme was founded in 2021 with an ambitious goal of reaching space sustainably.
-In addition to reusable launch vehicles, the programme now develops humanoid robots, AI automation software, 3D-printed rocket engines, and much more!
+We are on a mission to become the first student group in the world to reach the Karman Line with a reusable rocket.
+In addition to reusable launch vehicles, the programme now also develops new technologies such as AI automation software, 3D-printed rocket engines, and much more!

 Smart, Kind, Driven

 The propellants powering the programme is the team.
-Members come from a variety of backgrounds, including but not limited to Aeronautics, Computer Science, Electrical Engineering, Mechanical Engineering, Design Engineering, and more!
+Members come from a variety of backgrounds, including but not limited to Aeronautics, Computer Science, Electrical Engineering, Mechanical Engineering, Material Science and more!

 Our three principles are being kind, smart, and driven.
 We look for these three attributes in every applicant.